WeblateOrg/weblate/docs/admin/projects.rst

 the project level permissions will not apply and you will have to specify component or component list level permission in order to grant access.

-The default value for this can be configured using :setting:`DEFAULT_RESTRICTED_COMPONENT`.
+Default value can be changed by :setting:`DEFAULT_RESTRICTED_COMPONENT`.

 .. hint::